apify/apify-docs/docs/storage.md

     const Apify = require('apify');

-For more information of getting started with the Apify SDK, visit the [SDK documentation](https://sdk.apify.com/docs/guides/quick-start).
+To learn about building your own actors with the Apify SDK, visit the [SDK documentation](https://sdk.apify.com/docs/guides/quick-start).

 <!-- This will be included in the new JS API CLIENT docs -->
 <!-- so all we'll have to do is link to the instructions -->